leshk0de/CostWiseAI/docs/service_addition_guide.md

            }
          }'
 ```

+> For detailed, real-world examples of service configurations for popular AI providers like OpenAI, Claude, and others, see the [Service Configuration Examples](service_examples.md) document.

 Adjust the values to match your service's actual configuration:
 - `service_name`: The display name for your service